celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 #### Malleation

-Due to the use of the `parsedTxs` data structure, we can now abstract the malleation process entirely, whereas before it was hard coded into the share proprietary proposal share splitting logic.
+Due to the use of the `parsedTxs` data structure, we can now abstract the malleation process entirely, whereas before it was hard coded into the block proposal logic.

 ```go
 func (p *parsedTx) malleate(txConf client.TxConfig, squareSize uint64) error {